0xRose/Rose-Stealer_old/README.md

 **Our professional team spent months of work on this project and we hope you will enjoy your journey through the world of cybersecurity.**

-[Rose-Injector](https://github.com/DamagingRose/Rose-Injector) collects account credentials sends it to a discord webhook API.
+[Rose-Injector](https://github.com/DamagingRose/Rose-Injector) is an advanced and really malicious trojan which collects account credentials & sends them to a discord webhook API.

-[Rose-RAT](https://github.com/DamagingRose/Rose-RAT) allows the attacker to control a victims desktop with our application through commands.
+[Rose-RAT](https://github.com/DamagingRose/Rose-RAT) is a remote access trojan with lots of features which allows the attacker to control a victims desktop with our application through different commands.

 ## <a id="features"></a> Features